dqops/dqo/docs/checks/table/custom_sql/sql-condition-passed-percent-on-table.md

 **Check description**

-Verifies that a set percentage of rows passed a custom SQL condition (expression).
+Verifies that a custom SQL expression is met for each row.
+Counts the number of rows where the expression is not satisfied, and raises an issue if too many failures were detected.
+This check is used also to compare values between columns: &#x60;{alias}.col_price &gt; {alias}.col_tax&#x60;.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|